dfried/capistrano-ec2tag/README.markdown

 ### Tag your instances

-Using the Amazon EC2 API or the AWS Management Console, add a `deploy` tag to all the instances you want Capistrano to deploy to.
+Using the Amazon EC2 API or the AWS Management Console, add a `environment` and `server_type` tag to all the instances you want Capistrano to deploy to.

 The value can be any string, but I do recommend it be both unique and easy to recognize.
 If you have used the [capistrano-ec2group](https://github.com/logandk/capistrano-ec2group), then this might be equal to whatever security group names you use.